Optimal hiring process: From sourcing to employment

 ---

-Negotiation and Counter-Proposal
+Negotiation and counter-offer

 ---

-Centralisation and Traceability of HR Documents
+Centralisation and traceability of HR documents

 The European eIDAS regulation No. 910/2014 defines three levels of electronic signature: